 - To keep your students engaged so learning can take place

 - For students to turn in assignments and take tests

 - To provide regular and consistent feedback

 Blackboard is one of the predominant platforms used by colleges and universities to manage both online and in-person classes.
-It enables files and resource sharing as well as class interaction through discussion boards.
+It enables file and resource sharing as well as class interaction through discussion boards.
 With the Blackboard Collaborate tool, teachers can create a virtual classroom complete with real-time videoconferencing or recordings students can view at any time.
-Plus, teachers can create assignments and tests and have grades automatically added to a grade book with parameters you set.
+Plus, teachers can create assignments and tests and have grades automatically added to a grade book with the parameters you set.